Aman-1412/slack_translation_bot/README.md

 ## Instructions
-> Create an empty logs directory right beside your app folder, otherwise the bot will cry
+> Create an empty 'logs' directory right beside your app folder, otherwise the bot will cry
-> Copy the .env.example file and create your own .env file with the correct values
+> Copy the '.env.example' file and create your own '.env' file with the correct values